 Apex Talents for Brewmaster Monk in Midnight

 One of the key new developments for all specializations in Midnight is the introduction of Apex Talents.
-These are new, isolated talent nodes accessible from the specialization tree as soon as Level 51 (when you can first reach the bottom section), and you can spend up to four points on them to gain a series of effects with increasing strength.
+These are new, isolated talent nodes accessible from the specialization tree beginning at Level 81, and you can spend up to four points on them to gain a series of effects with increasing strength.
 However, you must spend all three earlier points if you want the effect of the fourth; it is sequential.
 Alternatively, you can make use of these four additional points elsewhere in your specialization tree for greater build flexibility.
 The choice is yours!

 The Apex Talent for Brewmaster Monks is called Bring Me Another, and focuses on enabling a new source of damage when you make use of your "Brew" abilities.
 As you continue to invest points in it, you will also unlock additional cleave damage and even a consistent source of extra healing for both you and up to two nearby allies!
 These four versions of the talent are the following: